CodeNextAdmin/Raspimon_Academy/README.md

 Welcome to your Raspimon on your Raspberry Pi.
 This quick guide will help you get started.

+## How to download code from GitHub
+Locate the green "Code" button on the right side of the page near the "About" section Select that option and download zip
+Extract zip files to /home/pi/Desktop

 ## What is in this folder?